Sign up for our Newsletter

 Co-owner Maryann Calendrille at Canio’s.
 (Photo credit: Emily Toy)

-This summer, Barnes & Noble is coming to the South Fork, slated to move into two storefront spaces in the Bridgehampton Commons.
-And although the mega bookstore is sure to become a quick stop for the newest “it” novel or a last-minute gift, for folks here in the Hamptons, it is within the substantially smaller but much mightier independent bookstores where the true treasures lie.
+Barnes & Noble recently moved into two storefront spaces in the Bridgehampton Commons — and, hey, welcome to the neighborhood.
+Although the mega bookstore is sure to become a quick stop for the newest “it” novel or a last-minute gift, for folks here in the Hamptons, it is within the substantially smaller but much mightier independent bookstores where treasures lie.

 Whether you’re looking for a rare collector’s edition of a classic or a lesser known, cutting-edge memoir, most local bookstores have been around for decades, each one with its own unique and undeniable charm.
 Bonus: They all offer online ordering, too (B&N and Amazon haven’t cornered that market entirely).